-Perhaps because of its scarcity in North America, we’re fascinated by the coffee growing and grading culture in India, a topic we’ve covered previously through the work being done by our partners at 5 Senses and the Nanhi Khali Project.ย At last year’s Let’s Talk Coffee conference in Colombia, it was our distinct honor to meet and cup with Dr. Sunalini Menon, the matriarch of modern Indian coffee whose work has been recognized by CQI, the SCAA, and the SCAE for a variety of awards.
+Perhaps because of its scarcity in North America, we’re fascinated by the coffee growing and grading culture in India, a topic we’ve covered previously through the work being done by our partners at 5 Senses and the Nanhi Khali Project.
+At last year’s Let’s Talk Coffee conference in Colombia, it was our distinct honor to meet and cup with Dr. Sunalini Menon, the matriarch of modern Indian coffee whose work has been recognized by CQI, the SCAA, and the SCAE for a variety of awards.
 Her Wikipedia is literally awesome, in that it inspires awe.
 Robusta was the focus of our cupping at Let’s Talk Coffee, but fine arabica is also grown in Araku.

 Similarly awesome is the first in a series of blog posts from Nathanael May, USBC judge and trainer at Portland Roasting Coffee.
 Mr. May recently attended the Araku Originals Awards in the Araku Valley, located in the Visakhapatnam district of the Indian state of Andhra Pradesh.
 That’s him in the incredible Wes Anderson-esque photo above (taken with permission from Facebook), and his first-person account of first-time travel in the bustle and blur of India makes for joyful reading.
 Here’s an excerpt:

-advert but first coffee cookbook now available
+advert new rules of coffee now available

 We made our way through the bustling streets of Bangalore, flanked by buses and vans and bikes and carts and pedestrians, each close enough that I could have touched them had the windows been rolled down.
 A keen sense of controlled chaos surrounds you as you drive, and becomes even more pronounced as the streets fill up with traffic.